ARMmbed/mbed-os-example-pelion/README.md

     `pytest TESTS/pelion-e2e-python-test-library/tests/dev-client-tests.py`

-    After the first test starts running, press the reset-button on your board to start bootstrap/registration.

 <span class="notes">**Note:** Future version will bring in also firmware update test as part of the minimum test set.</span>.

 # Known-issues